FMMT666/launchpad.py/README.md

 ## Detailed description of Dicer specific methods

+### Reset()

+    Resets the Dicer, (quickly) turns off all LEDs and restores the power-on defaults.
+    Notice that an enabled light show will *not* be stopped.

+      PARAMS:
+      RETURN:

 ### ButtonStateRaw()

     Returns the state of the buttons in (an already nicely mapped :) RAW mode.